mplewis/search-umn/README.md

 	./search.py "Nicholas McKinney"

+#Dependencies
+[Beautiful Soup v4](http://www.crummy.com/software/BeautifulSoup/bs4/) is required for this script to run.
+You can install it using the following command:

+	pip install beautifulsoup4

 *Note: I'm open to any commits that make this project faster, more efficient, easier to use, or more functional.*